cn23070/cn23070.github.io/_posts/2024-02-12-Module-1EOMA-Python-ReadMe.md

 Passwords remain the main security foundation for authenticating humans and machines (Anderson, 2020).

-A lot of the accounts that are compromised today are done so by simply guessing the password, so ensuring a password has sufficient complexity is an important cyber security control.
+A lot of the accounts that are compromised are done so by guessing the password, so you should ensure adequate password complexity.

 Although passwords are important, they are also problematic.
-Humans struggle to remember them, and even then, we struggle to enter them accurately, especially if they are complex (Anderson, 2020).
+Humans struggle to remember them and to enter them accurately, especially if they are complex (Anderson, 2020).

-This python script firstly helps users determine if their proposed password adheres to current best practices associated with the definition of a strong password.
+This python script firstly helps users determine if their proposed password has adequate complexity.

-The script then attempts to provide an overview of how a basic implementation of MFA works using the python library PyOTP.
+The script then attempts to provide an overview of how a basic implementation of MFA works.

-It is recommended to use strong passwords as part of a multi factor authentication capability to further strengthen your organisations cyber identify and access management posture.
+It is recommended to use strong passwords as part of a MFA capability, ensuring a more rigorous authentication process.

-MFA requires two or more independent authentication factors, ensuring a more rigorous authentication process.
 Even if one factor is compromised, the likelihood of a successful breach is still reduced (Fanti, 2023).

 ### Password Best Practice Criteria: